FAOEuFMD/milestones-dashboard/README.md

 ### Dependencies

-Run `npm install` in the project folder to install dependencies related to Express (the server).
+Run `npm install` in the project folder to install server side dependencies.
 Check if the following dependencies are installed, otherwise install with the commands:

-- Express.js `npm install express`
 - Nodemon `npm install -g nodemon`
 - MySQL `npm install mysql`

+You will also need to create and activate a virtual environment.
+Run the commands `python -m venv venv` and `source venv/bin/activate` to activate your virtual environment.
+Then, run `pip install -r requirements.txt` in order to install the Python dependencies required to run the backend.

 Type `cd client` in the terminal and run `npm install` to install dependencies related to React TypeScript (the client).
 Check if the following is installed: